HEALTH & HYGIENE

 and rubbing the gums with a strong linen cloth until they bleed.

 Sage with rosemary and mallow is suggested to help with soreness

 of the mouth and along with salt and vinegar to ward off mouth

 this mouthwash and breath freshener-

-One who wishes to have hard, healthy
+One who wishes to have hard,

-when he gets out of bed.
+the morning, when he gets out of bed.
 He should hold it for

 a little while in his mouth so that the mucus around his teeth

 become soft, and so this water might wash his teeth.
 If he does

 this often, the mucus around his teeth will not increase, and

 teeth during sleep, when the person rises from sleep he should

 clean them with cold water, which cleans teeth better than warm

 water.
 Warm water makes them more fragile.